snap-one/docs-driverworks-proxyprotocol/source/includes/65_light_v2_events/_0-HEADER.md

 The following are System Events that are provided and managed by the Proxy.
 These can be used for Composer Programming or other drivers to monitor the changes of a values reflected in a LightV2 proxy.

-`Light_Brightness_Changed`
+`Light On`
+Light has turned On.
+Event ID = 5100.

+`Light Off`
+Light has turned Off.
+Event ID = 5101.

+`Light Brightness Changed`
+The brightness of the light has changed.
+Event ID = 4001.

+`Light Brightness Changing`
-The brightness of the light has changed and is at the final brightness.
-Event ID = 5000.
+The brightness of the light is changing.
+Event ID = 4000.

+`Light Color Changed`
+The color of the light has changed.
+Event ID = 4003

+`Light Color Changing`
+The color of the light is changing.
+Event ID = 4002